outdoorbits/little-backup-box/README.md

 3. Turn the camera on
 4. Wait till the Raspberry Pi shuts down

-### Remote control mode
+### Internal backup mode

-1. Point the browser to *http://127.0.0.1:8000* (replace *127.0.0.1* with the actual IP address of the Raspberry Pi).
-2. Start the desired action by pressing the appropriate button.

-The access the contents of the storage device, plug it into the Raspberry Pi and press the **DLNA & SAMBA** button.
-You can then use a uPnP or Samba client on any device on the same network to browse and view the contents of the storage device.
+1. Boot the Raspberry Pi
+2. Insert a storage card into a card reader and plug it into the Raspberry Pi
+3. Wait till the Raspberry Pi shuts down

 <img src="img/rc.png" alt="" />

-Activating the DLNA and Samba servers also returns the disk space usage information.
-You can use this information to monitor the remaining free space on the storage device.

 The **System info** link gives you access to basic system information, such as a list of storage devices and memory usage.

 ## Problems, comments, ideas, updates?

+To discuss Little Backup Box-related topics and get the latest updates, visit the [official forum at PIXLS.US](https://discuss.pixls.us/c/hardware/little-backup-box).

 Please report bugs and issues in the [Issues](https://github.com/dmpop/little-backup-box/issues) section.

-To discuss Little Backup Box-related topics and get the latest updates, visit the [official forum at PIXLS.US](https://discuss.pixls.us/c/hardware/little-backup-box).

 ## Contribute